Jobs for the Future Backs Fair Chance Sports

 What JFFLabs Is

 JFFLabs is the innovation arm of Jobs for the Future, one of the most respected workforce development organizations in the United States.
-JFF's work has shaped national policy on workforce equity, economic mobility, and post-secondary pathways for decades.
-JFFLabs is where that institutional experience meets early-stage innovation — a space where founders working on the hardest problems in workforce development can get direct access to JFF's research, networks, and field expertise.
+JFF has embraced an ambitious North Star goal: in 10 years, 75 million people facing systemic barriers to advancement will work in quality jobs.
+JFFLabs is where that mission meets early-stage innovation, giving founders direct access to JFF's research, networks, and field expertise.

 Worker-Informed Design at the Core

-The cohort's specific focus — AI & Worker-Informed Design — is central to what Fair Chance Sports is building.
-Worker-informed design means that the people who will actually use a tool, navigate a system, or benefit from a program are involved in shaping it from the start.
-It is the opposite of designing for a population rather than with them.
+The cohort's specific focus, AI and worker-informed design, is central to what Fair Chance Sports is building.
+Worker-informed design means the people who will actually use a tool, navigate a system, or benefit from a program are involved in shaping it from the start.

-That principle is not new to Fair Chance Sports.
 Back in the Game was built that way.
-The peer facilitation model, the curriculum sequence, the workbook structure — all of it was developed in close collaboration with the people inside Arizona State Prison Kingman who were going to go through it.
-Larry Stephens, the peer facilitator, is not an outside instructor who shows up to teach a class.
+The peer facilitation model, the curriculum sequence, and the workbook structure were co-designed by Will Taylor and Larry Stephens, the program's peer facilitator.
+Larry is not an outside instructor.
 He is a product of the same system as the participants, and he brought that perspective into every design decision.

 What This Means for Fair Chance Sports

-It also unlocks something more immediate: direct access to JFFLabs' research infrastructure, peer network of EIR cohort members, and the field expertise of an organization that has spent thirty years working on workforce equity.
-For a founder at the stage Will Taylor is at, that infrastructure is not just useful.
-It is decisive.
+It also unlocks direct access to JFFLabs' research infrastructure, a peer network of EIR cohort members, and the field expertise of an organization that has spent thirty years working on workforce equity.
+For a founder at this stage, that infrastructure is decisive.

 Published by